neurallayer/Photon.jl/docs/src/index.md

 ### Step 2: Define a Workout
 A workout combines a model + loss + optimiser and keeps track of the progress during the actual training.
-The workout is stateful in the sense that you can run multiple training sessions and the progress will be recorded appropriately.
+The workout is stateful in the sense that you can run multiple training sessions (fit!) and the progress will be recorded appropriately.

 The minimum required code to create a workout is: